JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 err = ccall(:gethostname, stdcall, Int32, (Ptr{UInt8}, UInt32), hn, length(hn))
 ```

+Note that for 64-bit Windows programs the calling conventions have been unified and even for
+WINAPI calls there is no need to specify the calling convention.
 For more information, please see the [LLVM Language Reference](http://llvm.org/docs/LangRef.html#calling-conventions).

 ## Accessing Global Variables